The Org

 The heart and soul of Helping Hoof is a loving and respectful relationship between humans and equines (horses and donkeys).
 You don’t need to know about horses and donkeys to experience their healing potential, we facilitate interactions for you!
 We have a variety of programs to choose from all centered around human/horse (or donkey!) interaction.

 We are moved every session, the horses manage to get at breakthroughs that just weren’t happening without them.
-We have seen a boy with Autism, who doesn’t call his mother or father by name ask to go to a horse by name, “go Suede”, a young woman with PTSD make a connection about trauma years ago, and another young woman, who was recently unhoused, learn how to overcome fear and ask for help in doing so.
+We have seen a boy with Autism, who doesn’t call his mother or father by name ask to go to a horse by name, “go Suede”, a young woman with PTSD make a connection about trauma years ago and her challenges in life today, and another young woman, who was recently unhoused, learn how to overcome fear and ask for help in doing so.
 Time after time, and in every session, the horses allow us to see ourselves in ways we just haven’t been able to do so on our own.

 Horses are prey animals and as such, are really, really good at evaluating if someone approaching is a threat.
 Does this predator want to eat me?
 Are they acting like they are not dangerous when in fact they really are?
 Horses decide if they are open to having a relationship with you based on how congruent you are.
 Does your outward approach match your internal feelings?
 If you are afraid of horses and try to approach one acting like you are not scared, you may have fooled yourself, but you haven’t fooled the horse.
-They probably won’t want to have an interaction with you.
-If, however, you approach the horse honestly, chances are they will be cautious, but more willing to try.
+They might be hesitant to have an interaction with you.
+If, however, you approach the horse honestly, though you might be experiencing dysregulation, chances are they might be cautious, but more willing to try.
+The even more remarkable thing is, they are uniquely adapted to help others recognize and work through their dysregulation!

 The horses never judge a person based on anything but their willingness to try and be their most authentic self, the deepest, most true part of you.
 They don’t care who you know, what you are wearing, how ‘educated’ you are, how you self-identify, or your socioeconomic status.
 They offer us feedback without judgement.

-Horses will often mirror your feelings and emotions back to you.
-If you take a deep breath around a horse, chances are they will do the same thing.
-Since they are so good at seeing your true inner state, when a horse holds up a mirror by reflecting your inner self back to you, they often reveal parts of yourself that you- all of us, have had to hide.
-We all wear masks to get through tough situations and play the roles we must to exist in society.
+Since they are so good at seeing your true inner state, when a horse holds up a mirror by reflecting your inner self back to you, they often reveal parts of yourself that you have had to hide.
+Most of us wear masks to get through tough situations and play the roles we must to exist in society.
 When we ask participants to try an activity like leading a horse with a rope, how they approach the task, figuring it out and its challenges; often their own behaviors are reflected back at them and patterns that they couldn’t see they were stuck in become apparent, or feelings or traumas they have buried deep come to the surface.
+Horses can help us shift from our sympathetic to parasympathetic nervous system through co-regulation.

 There are so many reasons horses make such amazing therapeutic partners and we feel like our knowledge of these things make us effective facilitators.
 We truly believe you will always get something out of time spent with a horse, but that we can guide you to powerful experiences that otherwise might have gone unexplored.